 Asia is a continent with an incredibly diverse culture and landscape.
 There are so many incredible landmarks in Asia to visit!
-Some of the most famous include The Great Wall of China, Angkor Wat, and Mount Everest.
+Some of the most famous include Angkor Wat, Mount Everest or Burj Khalifa.
 We’ll talk about how you can see these amazing sites in this blog post.

 Natural Landmarks in Asia

 Natural Landmarks in Asia is home to some of the most beautiful landscapes in the world.
 There are mountains, rivers and beaches…you name it!
 In this part of the blog post, we’ll be talking about Asia’s natural landmarks that everyone should explore.

 Mount Everest is not only the tallest mountain in the world, it is also one of the most impressive natural Asian landmarks.
 It’s located on Nepal and China’s border with Tibet at an altitude of 29,029 feet (8848 meters).
 While many people visit this scenic site to see some incredible views from a distance, others flock there for mountaineering expeditions or even just to climb up its peak.
 If you’re looking for adventure, then perhaps Everest will be your next destination!